 For further details of specific support, please see Support Areas section of the website.

 As part of a student’s personal development and the promotion of British values, they all study Ethics, which incorporates PSHE, SRE and religious education.
 Within the Ethics curriculum students are encouraged to debate, explore and study ethical issues to help them understand living within a democracy and the wider world.
-They are given opportunities to identify and challenge stereotypes and discrimination, gain insight into religious faiths and beliefs, learn about mutual respect and tolerance, and understand the rule of law.
+They are given opportunities to identify and challenge stereotypes and discrimination, gain insight into religious faiths and beliefs, learn about mutual respect and tolerance, and understand the rule of law. (see our Make a Difference curriculum)

 Our extensive careers programme is tailored to the needs of each year group from year 7 to 13.
 We provide relevant experiences of work through the curriculum as well as planned visits.
 We prepare students for each new step in their education and beyond as well as ensuring they make well-informed choices.
 At key career points we have specific events: